agam263/projects/Travel Iternary/README.md

 - **Add Activities:** Organize your trip day-by-day with detailed activities.
 - **Destination Details:** Store information about destinations such as landmarks, accommodations, and notes.

+## Technologies Used 💻
+  - HTML5
+  - CSS3
+  - JavaScript (ES6)
+  -
+## Usage 🎢
+1. Register or log in to create your account.
+2. Click "Create New Itinerary" to start planning your trip.
+3. Add destinations, activities, and other details to your itinerary.
+4. View your itinerary in the calendar view.